 To better understand EWM characteristics and optimization methods, a baseline wind turbine layout is supplied.
 You are to conduct a single baseline optimization from this baseline layout, and report your resulting optimized turbine location and AEP values.

-You are not required to start each of your optimizations from these layouts, only report the results from a single run using this starting baseline.
+You are not required to start each of your optimizations from these layouts, only to report the results from a single run using this starting baseline.
 For your other optimization attempts, feel free to use random starts, warm starts, intuition, or any other selection method you choose to initialize turbine locations.
 The exact coordinates for the turbine locations in each of these baseline

 layouts are included in .csv files listed in the .zip file accompanying this document.